 Males have chestnut cheek patches, black and white zebra stripes on the chin and neck and upper chests have a solid black band meeting the belly.
 The male also has chestnut flanks with many white spots and a red-orange beak.

 These beautiful four-inch singing birds are usually chocolate with a two-toned beak.
-Feathers directly surrounding the beak and throat are nearly black but quickly blend to a deep chocolate colored brown, while the chest and belly areas are covered in a scallop design of off white and chocolate.
+The feathers directly surrounding the beak and throat are nearly black but quickly blend into a deep chocolate-colored brown, while the chest and belly areas are covered in a scalloped design of off-white and chocolate.

 Breeding Pairs Available

-Mating pairs do not come standard, however if you would like some in your aviary, we will be happy to provide them.
+Mating pairs do not come standard, however, if you would like some in your aviary, we will be happy to provide them.
 However, if an interim service visit is required due to complications, extra service charges may apply.

-Just a Few Of Our
+Just a Few of Our

-Two or more of our premium finches are included with each one of our packages.
+Two or more of our premium finches are included with each of our packages.
 For an extra charge, additional premium birds may be substituted in any package and are guaranteed so long as Serenity is providing service for your aviary.
 Ask a representative for more details.
 Finch packages based on availability.